 - As the information in the facts and figures (left-hand column) shows, the transfer of social interactions to the digital space has increased dramatically since the turn of the millennium.
 This means every click, like, share or swipe is generating data on the internet that can be traced back to the user (groups).
 Increasing data density allows detailed user profiles to be produced, which permits a precise analysis and, in part, prediction of behaviour patterns. - Digital platforms specialise in the professional processing of data and generate economic value through its use.
-This involves evaluating immense data flows with the aid of artificial intelligence (AI) to analyse and model needs and behaviour patterns. - As a result of digital networking of production factors, data is becoming a basic resource, even beyond the platform industry take for example automatic communication between devices (internet of things, or IoT).
-Vera Songwe, Executive Secretary of the United Nations Economic Commission for Africa, identified 'data as the world's most important commodity' for generating economic growth.9 - The disclosure and processing of personal data and its use in data markets raises questions about the lawfulness of data collection and ownership rights, power of disposal, digital protection of personality rights and data security.10 In addition to the challenge of ensuring that data is secure in commercial or public interactions, it is increasingly becoming necessary to protect data from criminal attacks from the internet (cyber crimes). - The problem of lawful data collection is becoming even more relevant as a result of the COVID-19 pandemic: for instance, there has been an exponential rise in the use of digital means of communication (e.g. Zoom) and online services (e.g. increasing orders with online delivery services).
+This involves evaluating immense data flows with the aid of artificial intelligence (AI) to analyse and model needs and behaviour patterns. - As a result of digital networking of production factors, data is becoming a basic resource, even beyond the platform industry - take for example automatic communication between devices (internet of things, or IoT).
+Vera Songwe, Executive Secretary of the United Nations Economic Commission for Africa, identified 'data as the world's most important commodity' for generating economic growth. - The disclosure and processing of personal data and its use in data markets raises questions about the lawfulness of data collection and ownership rights, power of disposal, digital protection of personality rights and data security.
+In addition to the challenge of ensuring that data is secure in commercial or public interactions, it is increasingly becoming necessary to protect data from criminal attacks from the internet (cyber crimes). - The problem of lawful data collection is becoming even more relevant as a result of the COVID-19 pandemic: for instance, there has been an exponential rise in the use of digital means of communication (e.g. Zoom) and online services (e.g. increasing orders with online delivery services).
 Furthermore, governments and authorities have introduced tracing apps to track the spread of infection as a means of fighting the pandemic.

-- The General Data Protection Regulation (GDPR) of the European Union (EU), which takes a regional approach to regulating data processing, is often considered an international standard for protecting personal data.
+- The rise in the data economy raises the question of which new regulatory requirements to protect personal data and national data sovereignty are being created.
+Many governments have taken the initiative here: according to UNCTAD, to date only 34 countries have not yet passed corresponding laws.
+In Africa, however, only 17 states have passed comprehensive data protection legislation.
+The legislative process is still under way in other states. - The General Data Protection Regulation (GDPR) of the European Union (EU), which takes a regional approach to regulating data processing, is often considered an international standard for protecting personal data.
 It is a common, pan-European, directly applicable legal standard that regulates data collection and storage in favour of users.
 Other states have followed Europe's example and introduced similar regulations (e.g. Brazil, India, Japan and South Korea). - Data protection regulations can, however, only guarantee full protection of personal data in the geographical area covered, even if service providers from other countries and regions undertake to comply with the rules.
 Data transferred from Europe via a platform service provider to be stored in a computer centre outside the EU cannot, in practice, be protected against unlawful access.
 The computer centre is subject to the competent courts of the state in which it is located.
-For this reason, regulation should go hand in hand with an adequate digital infrastructure in order to give effective protection.15 The GAIA-X project is currently creating the basis for a comprehensive European digital infrastructure which ensures data sovereignty.16
+For this reason, regulation should go hand in hand with an adequate digital infrastructure in order to give effective protection.
+The GAIA-X project is currently creating the basis for a comprehensive European digital infrastructure which ensures data sovereignty.16